NNPDF/nnusf/docs/source/quickstart/description.rst

 Description
 ===========

-NNSF:math:`\nu` is a python module that provides predictions for (anti-)neutrino structure functions at all energies.
+NNSFν is a python package that provides predictions for (anti-)neutrino structure functions at all energies.
 It relies on `Yadism <https://github.com/N3PDF/yadism>`_ for the description of the medium- and large-:math:`Q^2` regions while the low-:math:`Q^2` regime is modelled in terms of a Neural Network (NN).